-As of March 2018, America has just under 1.2 million megawatts of generation capacity.
-The largest fuel source for this capacity is natural gas (43%), followed by coal (23%).
-Nuclear, hydro, and wind together account for nearly one-quarter of capacity.
-Solar currently constitutes 2.6 percent of all capacity.
+As of March 2020, America has approximately 1.2 million megawatts of generation capacity.
+The largest fuel source for this capacity is natural gas (44%), followed by coal (21%).
+Nuclear, hydro, and wind together account for about one-quarter of capacity.
+Solar currently constitutes over 3% of all capacity.

 This report also analyzes prospective generation capacity in four categories — under construction, permitted, application pending, and proposed.
-Natural gas, solar, and wind projects account for 92 percent of all capacity under construction, and would bring 44,844 MW online.
-Most of the capacity currently under construction or permitted to begin construction will be fueled by natural gas.
-Solar and wind together account for nearly one-third of near-term potential capacity additions.
-Few coal plants are slated to come online in future years, with a total of 2,559 MW permitted or under construction, yet the past year saw 11,417 MW of coal-fired capacity proposed.
+Natural gas, solar, and wind projects account for 94% of all capacity under construction, and would bring 44,410 MW online.
+Most of the capacity currently under construction is wind generation.
+Solar and wind together account for 58% of near-term potential capacity additions.
+No coal-fired plants are permitted or under construction.